 Faced with this challenge, a team of researchers including the 2nd prize winner of the 2016 Ebbe Nielsen Challenge developed CoordinateCleaner–a new open source R library for standardized cleaning of species occurrence records.
-Based on a reference database of coordinates indicating typical geolocation problems, e.g. country centroids and capitals, as well as a coordinates of biodiversity institutions (e.g. museums), CoordinateCleaner quickly flags records with potential issues.
-The software also employs novel algorithms to spot datasets of records with systemized coordinate conversion and rasterized sampling bias.
+Based on a reference database of coordinates indicating typical geolocation problems, e.g. country centroids and capitals, as well as coordinates of biodiversity institutions (e.g. museums), CoordinateCleaner quickly flags records with potential issues.
+The software also employs novel algorithms to spot datasets including records with systemized coordinate conversion and rasterized sampling bias.

-CoordinateCleaner provides a comprehensive set of cleaning routines that can help researchers perform fast, systematic and reproducible cleaning of occurrence data for use in ecological, biogeographic and paleontological studies.
+CoordinateCleaner provides a comprehensive set of routines that can help researchers perform fast, systematic and reproducible cleaning of occurrence data for use in ecological, biogeographic and paleontological studies.